Cordana

 Cordana is an ascomycete fungus genus.
 In 2020, it was placed within the monotypic family of Cordanaceae, and within the order Coniochaetales.

-The genus name of Cordana is in honour of August Carl Joseph Corda (1809–1849), who was a Czech physician and mycologist.
+The genus name of Cordana is in honour of August Carl Joseph Corda (1809–1849), who was a Czech medical doctor and mycologist.

 The genus was circumscribed by Carl Gottlieb Traugott Preuss in Linnaea Vol.24 on pages 100 and 129 in 1851.

 Species

 There are about 24 known species;